IEEE-ALEXSB-SW-TEAM/React-Bootcamp/day3/content.md

 #### 2.1 What is the Internet
 - A global system of interconnected computer networks where data travels using common communication protocols (TCP/IP).
+- what is server and client ??
+- why server ?? --> 2.5b user data on facebook, security
+- 7 Layers of OSI Model
+- HTTP1.0 --> one line protocol
+- HTTP2 --> a lot of ops like pipelines, caching, ...
+- HTTPS --> add security through ssl

 #### 2.2 RESTful APIs
 - **REST (Representational State Transfer)**: A set of guidelines for building scalable web services.